mustafa-siddiqui/Solar-Tracking-System/README.md

 ### Progress
 *keep track of dev progress as we go*

 **04/05**: Successfully debugged MCU issue (irregular behavior turned out to be because of some pins in floating state; added a 7.5k ohm resistor between MCLR/Vpp and Vdd).
 Ready for software development.

+**04/09**: SPI module created.
+Overall module layout created.
+Have separate modules for accelorometer, magnetometer, and GPS receiver.
+These modules will communicate with the main module.
+Most likely, timers will be used in the main module to get sensor data from these modules.

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]

 -> Correct circuit set up is essential to normal operation of the microcontroller.
-Two capacitors required for Vdd pins on either side of the MCU. ~7-10k ohm resistor required betweeen MCLR/Vpp and Vdd pins.
+Two capacitors required for Vdd pins on either side of the MCU. ~7-10k ohm resistor required betweeen `MCLR/Vpp` and `Vdd` pins.
 Extra precaution to set all pins as digital output upon start up.

+-> Please make sure to add adequate comments to ease any debugging processes later down the line.
+Also, in the header files for the modules, please make sure to add a comment block above the function declaration mentioning a brief overview, parameter descriptions, and what info is returned.
+Example: `initPins()` in `init.h`.